 Pierre (played by none other than Josh Groban) is the brooding, lonely outsider who falls for her, and an incredibly unique musical romance ensues, with songs ranging across the entire spectrum in genre and atmosphere.

 Shoba Narayan received her BFA in Musical Theater from The Boston Conservatory at Berklee.
 Her most recent and most prominent television appearances prior to her Broadway fame have included her supporting role as Asha Bhatnagar in “Growing Up Smith,” her role as Whitney Qu’osby in “Halal in the Family,” and her brief appearance on “Quantico” as the “young” Alex Parrish (played by Priyanka Chopra).

 In the theater world, however, Narayan was able to play a wide variety of characters that did not require she be Indian in appearance.

 For example, Narayan’s Off-Broadway appearances include “Bunty Berman Presents,” “Gary Goldfarb,” “Master Escapist,” “Tink,” and more.
 On top of all that, Narayan is a trained Bharatanatyam dancer and teacher, having performed and competed in both the US and India.

 How awesome is it that there is a living example of the fact that being a classical Indian dancer and being a Broadway star are not mutually exclusive?Change starts with one person showing it can be done.
 Click To Tweet

 Representation sends out a powerful message.
 It gives young South Asians the opportunity to see people that look like them doing what they dream of doing.
-It makes their dreams feel more possible or within reach and therefore more worth pursuing.
+It makes their dreams feel within reach and therefore, more worth pursuing.